giovanifss/Gitmails/README.md

 - `docker run -v /tmp/output:/opt -it giovanifss/gitmails -f /opt/result.txt`

 ## Contributing
-If you want to contribute with the project, take a look at [CONTRIBUTING](CONTRIBUTING.md).
+This project is no longer maintained.
+If you want to contribute check out [Gitmails Shell](https://github.com/giovanifss/Gitmails-sh).

 ## Disclaimer
 This tool collects data that can be useful for legal offensive security jobs.
 The authors of this